Allergan Breast Implant Lawsuits

 “The emotional and financial impact of BIA-ALCL take a heavy toll on affected women, even if the disease is seldom fatal.”

 In addition to the BIA-ALCL risk, these implants also had greater incidences of seromas, or fluid pockets, compared to other implants.
-They also carried a greater risk of performance failure, pain, rupture and scar tissue around implant known as capsule.
+They also carried a greater risk of performance failure, pain, rupture and scar tissue around the implant known as a capsule.

 Symptoms of BIA-ALCL mainly include persistent swelling or pain around the breast implant.
 These symptoms can occur several years after receiving the implant.